-Abstract-Data stores are typically accessed using a clientserver paradigm wherein the client runs as part of an application process which is trying to access the data store.
-This paper presents the design and implementation of enhanced data store clients having the capability of caching data for reducing the latency for data accesses, encryption for providing confidentiality before sending data to the server, and compression for reducing the size of data sent to the server.
-We support multiple approaches for caching data as well as multiple different types of caches.
+Abstract-Data stores and cloud services are typically accessed using a client-server paradigm wherein the client runs as part of an application process which is trying to access the data store or cloud service.
+This paper presents the design and implementation of enhanced clients for improving both the functionality and performance of applications accessing data stores or cloud services.
+Our enhanced clients can improve performance via multiple types of caches, encrypt data for providing confidentiality before sending information to a server, and compress data for reducing the size of data transfers.
+Our clients can perform data analysis to allow applications to more effectively use cloud services.
+They also provide both synchronous and asynchronous interfaces.
+An asynchronous interface allows an application program to access a data store or cloud service and continue execution before receiving a response which can significantly improve performance.

-We also present a Universal Data Store Manager (UDSM) which allows an application to access multiple different data stores and provides a common interface to each data store.
-The UDSM provides both synchronous and asynchronous interfaces to each data store that it supports.
-An asynchronous interface allows an application program to access a data store and continue execution before receiving a response from the data store.
+We present a Universal Data Store Manager (UDSM) which allows an application to access multiple different data stores and provides a common interface to each data store.
 The UDSM also can monitor the performance of different data stores.
 A workload generator allows users to easily determine and compare the performance of different data stores.